 2 Bedroom Flat For Sale

-Flat 10 - An excellent two bedroom, second floor apartment (874 sqft/ 81 sqm) forming part of the newly launched Belsize Park Firehouse.
+Flat 9 - A sensational two bedroom apartment (1359 sqft/ 126 sqm) forming part of the newly launched Belsize Park Firehouse.
 Belsize Park Firehouse is a distinctive collection of exclusive new homes crafted from an outstanding Grade II* Listed former fire station at the heart of sought-after Belsize Park.
 This unique range of just 20 one, two and four bedroom luxury apartments extends the rich heritage of this fine building with its Arts and Crafts period architecture, preserved with meticulous attention to detail throughout to create thoughtful and luxuriously contemporary designed homes.

 Belsize Park Firehouse is within a short walk of two of the capital's most outstanding green spaces, Hampstead Heath to the north and Primrose Hill to the south.
 Set in a prominent location on the corner of arguably two of Belsize Park's most sought after roads, the development is situated between Belsize Park (Northern Line) and Swiss Cottage (Jubilee Line) underground stations, together with an outstanding range of schools.

 Allocated parking will be available to some apartments at additional cost.

 Prices from £600,000 (Leasehold, 250 years) - ready for immediate occupation.